Venom9718/Venom9718/README.md

 # 👋 Hi ya, I'm Venom
-I'm a discord and code addict.
+🤤 I'm a discord and code addict.

-Mostly used to code discord bots using js.
+💪 Mostly used language is javascript.

-Always chillin...
+🔥 Moving to 17 in few days